Montenegro: World War II and Socialist Yugoslavia

-Construction of the Belgrade–Bar railway started in the 1950s and was completed in 1976.
-The line was opened in 1976 by the Yugoslavian President Josip Broz Tito.

 In May, the Montenegrin branch of the Communist Party of Yugoslavia started preparations for an uprising planned for mid-July.
 The Communist Party and its Youth League organised 6,000 of its members into detachments prepared for guerrilla warfare.
 According to some historians, the first armed uprising in Nazi-occupied Europe happened on 13 July 1941 in Montenegro.

 Unexpectedly, the uprising took hold, and by 20 July, 32,000 men and women had joined the fight.
 Except for the coast and major towns (Podgorica, Cetinje, Pljevlja, and Nikšić), which were besieged, Montenegro was mostly liberated.
 In a month of fighting, the Italian army suffered 5,000 dead, wounded, and captured.
 The uprising lasted until mid-August, when it was suppressed by a counter-offensive of 67,000 Italian troops brought in from Albania.
 Faced with new and overwhelming Italian forces, many of the fighters laid down their arms and returned home.
 Nevertheless, intense guerrilla fighting lasted until December.

 Fighters who remained under arms fractured into two groups.
 Most of them went on to join the Yugoslav Partisans, consisting of communists and those inclined towards active resistance; these included Arso Jovanović, Sava Kovačević, Svetozar Vukmanović-Tempo, Milovan Đilas, Peko Dapčević, Vlado Dapčević, Veljko Vlahović, and Blažo Jovanović.
 Those loyal to the Karađorđević dynasty and opposing communism went on to become Chetniks, and turned to collaboration with Italians against the Partisans.